benhutchinson/Instagram/README.md

 - A bespoke sprite could be created, and unused icons deleted
 - Offer users ability to modify their profile
 - Perhaps restrict the number of comments/likes individual users can make
+- Spend more time researching styling of f.file_field and checkboxes